-Given that Decklar will be financing virtually all of the expenditures of its co-venturers, and recovering those expenditures under the cost recovery terms of the RSAs, the Company is exposed to the risk that those recoveries will not materialize, or will not materialize to the degree contemplated in the RSAs.
+Given that Decklar will be financing virtually all of the expenditures of its co-venturers and recovering those expenditures under the cost recovery terms of the RSAs, the Company is exposed to the risk that those recoveries will not materialize or will not materialize to the degree contemplated in the RSAs.
 Consequently, Decklar is exposed to the credit quality of the co-venturers, the ability of those co-venturers to execute field development programs, and to successfully operate those projects going forward.
 Fluctuations in crude oil prices, access to pipelines and oil bunkering will also impact this risk.
-The Company manages these risks by actively participating with co-venturers in the day-to-day decision making associated with their projects, negotiating material contracts jointly with the co-venturers and providing technical expertise for oil field operations.
+These challenges have all played out in 2022 and continue to defer commencement of the cost recovery process.
+The Company attempts to manage these risks by actively participating with co-venturers in the day-to-day decision making associated with their projects, negotiating material contracts jointly with the co-venturers and providing technical expertise for oil field operations.